webdevbrian/StaplesConnectApi/readme.md

 #An unofficial Staples Connect API
 ***
+(This API is in no way associated with or endorsed by Staples or Zonoff)

 An API for controlling D-Link Staples Connect hubs.

-6/23/2015: Staples rep indicated they are *not* going to release the API to "anyone".